gregjohnsonbiometrics/biometrics.utilities/README.md

 - `mcw` = maximum crown width of open grown tree (vector)

 `Arney_CSI` computes Arney's (1973)[^12] Competitve Stress Index (`CSI`).
-CSI is the sum of the percentage competing trees crown area overlaping a subject tree to the subject tree's crown area.
+CSI is the sum of the percentage competing trees crown area overlaping a subject tree to the subject tree's crown area. `CSI` is essentially a transformation of Gerrard's (1969)[^13] Competition Quotient using maximum crown area for each tree as its competition circle (Gerrard used an empirically derived circle radius dependent on `dbh`).

 $CSI_i = 100 \sum{\frac{AO_j}{CA_i}}$